microsoft/code-with-engineering-playbook/docs/security/azure-devops/service-connection-security.md

 # Azure DevOps Service Connection Security

-In Azure DevOps, Service Connections are used in Azure DevOps Pipelines to connect to external services.
-These Service Connections can be used to connect to services like Azure, GitHub, Docker, Kubernetes, and many other services.
+In Azure DevOps, Service Connections are used in Azure DevOps Pipelines to connect to external services, like Azure, GitHub, Docker, Kubernetes, and many other services.
+Service Connections can be used to authenticate to these external services and to invoke diverse types of commands, like create and update resources in Azure, upload container images to Docker, or deploy applications to Kubernetes.
-Service Connections are used in an Azure DevOps Pipeline to authenticate to these external services and to invoke diverse types of commands, like create and update resources in Azure, upload container images to Docker, or deploy applications to Kubernetes.

 To be able to invoke these commands, Service Connections need to have the right permissions to do so.

 Because Service Connections have all the necessary permissions in these external services, it is crucial to secure Service Connections so they cannot be misused by accident or by malicious users.

 ## Secure Service Connection